 Using style-based formatting to create different ‘sets’ of text, Word makes simple formatting easy.
 Style principles are common now and using them when writing has always made sense to organize chapters and sections within a larger piece.
 If you applied styles from the moment you started writing your book, searching and organizing during the editing process will be easy.

 Here’s a blank, open page ready for your creative writing.
 Or nonfiction.
-Or memoir.
 Or whatever.
 Word is is an impressive writing space and with their rich style options, you can do a fair amount of basic design.

 That said, there is an overwhelming amount of options.
 And unlike some other writing tools, Word doesn’t have a focus mode (that I’m aware of).

 Writing, once you’ve got your features set up to your liking, is just fine with Word.
 I find the speed of characters displaying to be quick enough that it keeps pace with my typing, but not jumbled or distracting.
 One feature I would love to see is a ‘typewriter’ mode that binds my cursor to the middle of the screen.
 But no writing tool is ever 100% perfect.

 Editing With Word